Call (602)-535-2171 and we’ll be happy to answer your Reverse Mortgage Questions

 I am 62 years old but my spouse is under 62 years old, are we still eligible?

-- You will be eligible to do the Reverse Mortgage solely in your name since you are 62
+- Yes, you will be eligible to do the Reverse Mortgage solely in your name since you are 62

 - Your spouse who is under the age of 62 will have to sign a disclaimer deed at the time of closing and will be considered a non-borrowing spouse